pheralb/reminder/README.md

 **Global**

-- [ ] Refactor forms.
-Use one only form for create and update (working).
+- [x] Refactor forms.
+Use one only form for create and update.
 - [ ] Improve UI/UX for mobile devices.
 - [ ] Improve Metadata, add OG Image.